Cloud-Tomat/eqDayCalib/README.md

 - Create 2 directories:
       - A first directory that contain the pictures and **only** the pictures (any other files will cause the script to stop)
       - A second working directory where the script will place the results file
+- Open Cmd on Windows go ot the directory where you download the script and